madskristensen/ResetToolWindows/README.md

 * Task List
 * Toolbox

+Additionally, if there is another window or two you really want to stay visible then you can accept the potential performance hit and use the custom Window Captions List to specify these.

 The fewer tool windows docked on startup, the better the performance.
 So, if all tool windows were un-docked (collapsed), you got zero negative performance impact from tool windows.

 ![Options](art/options.png)